Our learners matter

 The guidance that we gave to colleges running learner surveys was as follows:

 - Aim for a minimum of 60% of eligible learners completing the survey – the more the better.
 However, we recognise there will be some learners for whom this approach is not appropriate.

 - For the national survey, eligible learners are all full-time students and part-time students attending for 16 hours a week or more.

 - The questions are based on the most commonly asked questions in colleges’ own surveys.

 - The survey form is sent out in word format and colleges need to adapt it to suit their own learners.

-- The survey can be presented in whatever way is most appropriate (symbols, signed, read out, hard copy, on computer) and delivered over an appropriate timescale (so that you can go back to the survey over time if this is more suitable for some students).
+- The survey can be presented in whatever way is most appropriate, using symbols, signing, reading aloud, hard copy, or on computer.
+The timescale should be appropriate for the students involved (so that you can go back to the survey over time if this is more suitable).

 - This can also include the use of observation by staff as a method of collecting views.